pokergeist/Adafruit_MPU6050/examples/data_ready_int/mpu6050_interrupt/timing_info/README.md

 ## IRQ vs. ISR

 This image show the interrupt signal (IRQ) in relation to the ISR/handler.
 The ISR is active immediately when the falling interrupt signal triggers the ISR.
 The IMU  raises the data ready signal (inactive high)  once the data registers have been read.
-If you want an active high IRQ, leave the interrupt as active high in the MCU configuration, and change the direction to RISING in the attachInterrupt() call.
+If you want an active high IRQ, leave the interrupt as active high in the MPU configuration, and change the direction to RISING in the attachInterrupt() call.

 <img src="timing3_irq_isr.png" alt="IRQ ISR timing" width="600">